levanduy99/Java-Coding/README.md

 You examine the `typed` characters of the keyboard.
 Return `True` if it is possible that it was your friends name, with some characters (possible none) being long pressed.

+### 26. Longest Repeating Character Replacement

+You are given a string `s` and an integer `k`.
+You can choose character of the string and change it to any other uppercase English character.
+You can perform this operation at most `k` times.

+Return *the length of the longest substring containing the same letter you can get after performing the above operations*.

 ## Math
 ### 1. Fizz Buzz